MathiasSjoblom-ha-ax/frontendKodTest/README.md

-To start run: ng serve
+To start run: npm i then ng serve
 Go to: http://localhost:4200/
 (Preferably on Chrome)